 X-Men Gold was effectively “Uncanny,” with a Claremont-esque classic team of Kitty, Storm, Nightcrawler, Colossus, and Rachel Grey, among others.
 Meanwhile, Cullen Bunn continued his Magneto thread into the All-New X-Men cast with X-Men Blue.
 Nearly a year later, Phoenix Resurrection returned Jean Grey to the cast of X-Men, and she launched a third flagship with X-Men Red.
 And, finally, the period wrapped up with five X-Men Black one-shots focusing on major X-Men villains.

 Finally, in November 2018, Uncanny X-Men returned with a bang – as a 10-part weekly story arc called “X-Men Disassembled.”
-[Read more…] about Collecting X-Men flagship titles (2010 – present) as comic books as graphic novels
+[Read more…] about Collecting X-Men flagship titles (2010 – 2019) as comic books as graphic novels

 The definitive, chronological, and up-to-date guide on collecting Uncanny X-Men comic books via omnibuses, hardcovers, and trade paperback graphic novels.
 Part of Crushing Krisis’s Crushing Comics.
 Last updated November 2018 with titles scheduled for release through April 2019.